pjjroux/pjjroux.github.io/_posts/2026-02-12-Maintaining-Focus.md

 Do it consistently for five days.

-Notice what changes.
-The clarity.
-The stress levels.
-The quality of your thinking.
+Notice the changes in clarity, stress levels and the quality of your thinking.

 I would love to hear what you choose and what you learn.